S3-Portfolio/General/ResearchDatabase.md

 #### execution
 (How did I execute this method and research?)

+I searched on internet and our school courses for information.
+I also discussed this topic with a teacher and gathered information through that.

 #### Premise
 (Give a short rundown of what my application entails)